LeMinux/PresentingSecureProgramming/UnsafeCFunctions/UnsafeFunctions.md

     fgets reads until it reaches EOF or newline.
     If a newline character is read it will store it in the buffer which can be used to determine if you have read an entire line.

-    Error handling for fgets can be a little more tricky as it returns NULL in the event of reaching EOF while reading nothing, or a file error.
+    Error handling for fgets can be a little more tricky as it returns NULL in the event of reaching EOF, reading nothing, or a file error.
     To check for a file error you would use ferror() to check for an error on the file stream.

 - execv()